October 18, 2019

 If you’re heading out to a Halloween party in Nova Scotia, bringing a little local flair is sure to draw the praise of your fellow patrons.
 Consider this — Nova Scotia lobster is as iconic of a seafood as you’ll find, so why not bring it from the plate to the party?
 Piece together the perfect lobster outfit and you might claw your way to a “Best Costume” prize.
 Feel like adding another layer to this Nova Scotia classic?
 Pop a few pieces of bread on both of your sides and you’re a lobster roll!
 Want to go even further?
 Throw on some sunglasses and take an old electric guitar out and you’re a ‘Rock Lobster’.
 The possibilities are endless.

 Brighten up a friend’s Halloween by dressing up as the Peggy’s Cove Lighthouse (complete with the headlamp glowing on your forehead), cast your line and hit the town (or the seas) as a fisherman, or pay homage to the Cabot Trail in Cape Breton by dressing as John Cabot himself.

 Still not sure what to be for Halloween?
-Well, how about the Captain of the mv Fundy Rose, mv Confederation, or mv Holiday Island?
+Well, how about the Captain of the MV Fundy Rose or Northumberland Ferries?
 You’d certainly have the best costume in our books!
 Spend some time Halloween-hopping between the three Maritime provinces when you hop on board with us!
 Start planning your spooky-season voyages today.